The convergence Newton polygon of a $p$-adic differential equation III : global decompositions: Introduction

 such that for all $x\in X$ one has

-Moreover $\Fs_{\geq i}$ is independent on $S$, in the sense that if $i$ separates the radii of $\Fs$ with respect to another weak triangulation $S'$, then the resulting sub-object $\Fs_{\geq i}$ is the same. \end{thm-intro} In section \ref{An explicit counterexample.} we provide an explicit example where \eqref{eq : sequence intro} does not split.
-In section \ref{Conditions to have a direct sum decomposition} we provide criteria to guarantee that $\Fs_{\geq i}$ is a direct summand of $\Fs$.
-More precisely we have the following \begin{thm-intro}[cf. Theorems \ref{Thm : 5.7 deco good direct siummand} and \ref{Thm : criterion self direct sum}] In each one of the following two situations $\Fs_{\geq i}$ is a direct summand of $\Fs$: \begin{enumerate} \item The index $i$ separates the radii of $\Fs^*$ and of $\Fs$, and $(X,S)$ is either different from a virtual open disk with empty triangulation, or, if $X$ is a virtual open disk $D$ with empty triangulation, there exists a point $x\in D$ such that one of $\R_{\emptyset,i-1}(x,\Fs)$ or $\R_{\emptyset,i-1}(x,\Fs^*)$ is spectral at $x$.
+Moreover $\Fs_{\geq i}$ is independent on $S$, in the sense that if $i$ separates the radii of $\Fs$ with respect to another weak-triangulation $S'$, then the resulting sub-object $\Fs_{\geq i}$ is the same. \end{thm-intro} The decomposition results in the quoted literature are all \emph{direct sum} decompositions of local nature.
+Up to our knowledge, there are no examples of non-direct decompositions.
+However, in the global setting the above decomposition can be non-direct.
+In Section \ref{An explicit counterexample.} we provide an explicit example where \eqref{eq : sequence intro} does not split, and in Section \ref{Conditions to have a direct sum decomposition} we provide criteria to guarantee that $\Fs_{\geq i}$ is a direct summand of $\Fs$.
+More precisely we have the following \begin{thm-intro}[cf. Theorems \ref{Thm : 5.7 deco good direct siummand} and \ref{Thm : criterion self direct sum}] In each one of the following two situations $\Fs_{\geq i}$ is a direct summand of $\Fs$: \begin{enumerate} \item The index $i$ separates the radii of $\Fs^*$ and of $\Fs$, and $(X,S)$ is either different from a virtual open disk with empty triangulation, or, if $X$ is a virtual open disk $D$ with empty triangulation, there exists at least one point $x\in D$ such that one of $\R_{\emptyset,i-1}(x,\Fs)$ or $\R_{\emptyset,i-1}(x,\Fs^*)$ is spectral non-solvable at $x$.